abbluiz/abbluiz.com/_i18n/en/_posts/2020-04-01-shreding-your-storage-device-not-april-fools.markdown

 sudo shred -vfz /dev/xxx
 {% endhighlight %}

-* Now sit back and relax, because it will take a lot of time to complete.
+* Now sit back and relax, because this will take a lot of time to complete.
 You can watch the progress as the command does its job.

-* After it completes, your device will be ready to be sold, lent, or used again for whatever brand new purpose you have for it.
-You may need to format it again, though.
+* After it completes, your device will be ready to be sold, lent, or used again for whatever purpose you have.
+You may need to recreate the file system and format the device again, though.

 Shreding your device using *dd*<a name="dd"></a>
 ===